stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 I've listened to *The Now Show*; I know how it works.
+For people outside of the UK, *The Now Show* is a moderate to poor satire show.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Ben laughs]__

-For people outside of the UK, *The Now Show* is a moderate to poor satire show. __[Ben laughs]__ So, the scientific method is you conduct exp-- When you're tryna find out about stuff, you don't just go "I saw a thing and, therefore, x equals y", you say, "okay, I've got an idea that a thing might be a thing, so I'm gonna go into a 'lab environment', which is some sort of controlled environment, and do tests and compare them and use controls and, therefore, through 'scientific means' work out what is likely and what is not."
+So, the scientific method is you conduct exp-- When you're tryna find out about stuff, you don't just go "I saw a thing and, therefore, x equals y", you say, "okay, I've got an idea that a thing might be a thing, so I'm gonna go into a 'lab environment', which is some sort of controlled environment, and do tests and compare them and use controls and, therefore, through 'scientific means' work out what is likely and what is not."
 Maybe not what's true!
 Because what is truth?
 But have a rigorous controlled way of working things out that stands up to scrutiny.
 Science.

 #### BEN